- Home

 Cairngorms National Park, Central Scotland

-On The Map: The Cairngorms National Park, (Scotland's biggest), occupies a large region in the northeast of the country.
-The nearest major town is Aberdeen to the east, but Cairngorms NP is quite central to all Scotland's large cities.
+On The Map: The Cairngorms is Scotland’s largest National Park, and it occupies a huge region in the northeast.
+The nearest major town is Aberdeen to the east, but Cairngorms NP is central to all of Scotland's major cities.

-Scotland’s pristine National Park, the Cairngorms, have the highest, rugged mountain range in Britain rising to 4,296 feet.
-This country is heaven for walkers, skiers, rock climbers & nature lovers.
-A number of species of rare birds are attracted to the thriving, unusual alpine flora.
-Rock-climbers and skiers particularly love the challenge of the Cairngorms.
-Its craggy sides attract climbers from around the world—they practice at the Cairngorms before trips to the Himalayas!
-During the summer a funicular railway climbs Cairngorm.
+During the summer, a funicular railway climbs Cairngorm.
 The views over the Spey Valley are spectacular.
 There’s also a steam railway, dating from 1863, that runs from Aviemore and Broomhila.
-This is a great way to get up-close to nature if you’re not into the thrills-and-chills of mountain sports!
+This is a great way to get up-close to nature if you’re not into the thrills-and-chills of mountain sports.
 Also, many estates in the valley supplement their income by introducing visitors to the Highlands.
-See Britain’s only herd of reindeer and walk among them - the Cairngorm Reindeer Center is happy to take you to these lovely animals.
+See Britain’s only herd of reindeer and walk among them.
+The Cairngorm Reindeer Center is happy to introduce you to these lovely animals.
 With mixed woodlands at the base, and the summit forming a sub-polar plateau, the Cairngorms present a huge variety of flora.
 Ancient Caledonian pines, once common in the area, still survive in Abernathy Forest.
 Fragile and flourishing, Arctic flowers thrive in the heights.

 Balmoral Castle, Cairngorms, Central Scotland